 10. Have a Self-Care Plan

-Set intentions for putting your self-care plan into action and follow through.
+Set intentions for your self-care plan, go into action, and follow through.

 We tend to forget ourselves when we are looking after everyone else.

 Even if you don’t have time to do everything, it is important that you find some time for yourself.

 Find some time to do something for your health, whether that is through meditation, a walk in the country, or just sitting and soaking up some sun.

 Do what you need to do so that you can start shining brightly.

 To help you with ideas, I sometimes have some inspirational Self-Care tips posted on Facebook.